Dame Allan's School

 Dame Allan's Schools is a collection of private day schools in Fenham, in the west end of Newcastle upon Tyne, England.
-It comprises a coeducational junior school, single-sex senior schools and a coeducational sixth form.
+It comprises a Junior School, Senior School and a Sixth Form.
 Founded in 1705 as a charity, the original schools are two of the oldest schools in the city.
+It was originally founded to provide education for "40 poor boys and 20 poor girls of the parishes of St Nicholas and St John" and now charges £5,607 per term (Junior School) and £6,901 per term (Secondary School and Sixth Form) for pupils to attend.
+Scholarships of up to 50% are available on the basis of academic merit, and bursaries of up to 100% are available on the basis of academic merit and financial need.

 History

 They were founded by Dame Eleanor Allan, the daughter of a local goldsmith and the widow of a tobacco merchant, to provide a proper education for "40 poor boys and 20 poor girls of the parishes of St Nicholas and St John".
 The schools were endowed with land at Wallsend, to the east of Newcastle.
 The original school seems likely to have been near St Nicholas's Church, and certainly was by 1778.
 It moved to Manor Chare near All Saints' Church in 1786, to Carliol Square in 1821, to Rosemary Lane off Pudding Chare in 1861, and to Hanover Square in 1875.
 The school then moved to College Street in Newcastle in 1883 and remained there until 1935 when it re-located to the present site in Fenham.

 Until 1988 the schools operated as separate boys' and girls' schools with a joint governing body.
 The governors then took the decision to appoint a principal with overall responsibility for the management of the two schools.
-At the same time, they created a joint mixed sixth form and reintroduced a mixed junior school.
-The plural, "schools", refers to the fact that Dame Allan's operates in a diamond format.
-In effect, Dame Allan's consists of 4 different schools: the co-educational Junior school for nursery to Year 6 are located in a separate building in Spital Tongues; the single sex boys' and girls' schools for years 7 to 11; and the co-educational sixth form (years 12 to 13).
+At the same time, they set up a joint mixed sixth form and reintroduced a mixed junior school.
+In effect, Dame Allan's consisted of four different schools: the co-educational Junior school for nursery to Year 6 are located in a separate building in Spital Tongues; the single sex boys' and girls' schools for years 7 to 11; and the co-educational sixth form (years 12 to 13).